TeleSign/node_telesign/README.md

 ---------------

 * If you are using the trial account, make sure you understand it has some limitations.
 Use only the phone number you have verified.
-* If are unable to understand a field, make sure you look at the REST documentation located `here <https://developer.telesign.com/docs/>`_.
+* If are unable to understand a field, make sure you look at the REST documentation located [here](https://developer.telesign.com/docs/).